Skip to main content

 2. Track all tasks—even if they’re small.
 I know many legal professionals dislike this part of the job, but if you’re not tracking even the smallest task, it may accumulate to significant amounts of wasted time that won't be captured or billed correctly.

-4. Choose a user-friendly software that is easy to learn—this can make things much more efficient when it comes to logging in time sheets or entering details into a platform after meetings or hearings have finished.
+4. Choose a user-friendly software—this can make things much more efficient when it comes to logging in time sheets or entering details into a platform after meetings or hearings have finished.

 If you're new to law firm billing, there are some common mistakes that beginners often make.
 To ensure your billing system runs smoothly, here are the top mistakes to avoid: